Gavin-Song/elsie-four-cipher/README.md

 ### What is ElsieFour?
 > ElsieFour (LC4) is a low-tech cipher that can be computed by hand;
 but unlike many historical ciphers, LC4 is designed to be hard to break.
-LC4 is in tended for encrypted communication between humans only, and therefore it en crypts and decrypts plaintexts and ciphertexts consisting only of the English let ters A through Z plus a few other characters
+LC4 is in tended for encrypted communication between humans only, and therefore it encrypts and decrypts plaintexts and ciphertexts consisting only of the English letters A through Z plus a few other characters

 In other words, it's a cipher that can be easily computed by hand.
 It uses a grid of the following alphabet:
 `#_23456789abcdefghijklmnopqrstuvwxyz`